 Instructions

-- Sauté Aromatics: Add the finely chopped onion to the skillet and cook for 3-4 minutes until softened and translucent.
-Stir in the minced garlic, dried oregano, paprika, salt, and black pepper, cooking for an additional minute until the mixture is fragrant and well combined.
+- Sauté Onion and Spices: Add the finely chopped onion to the skillet and cook for 3-4 minutes until softened.
+Stir in minced garlic, dried oregano, paprika, salt, and black pepper.
+Cook for about 1 minute until fragrant to build flavor.

-- Add Liquids and Pasta: Pour in the beef broth and the crushed tomatoes, stirring everything together.
-Add the uncooked elbow macaroni and mix well to ensure the pasta is fully submerged.
-Bring the mixture to a boil over medium-high heat.
+- Add Liquids and Pasta: Pour in the beef broth and crushed tomatoes, stirring to combine all ingredients.
+Add the uncooked elbow macaroni and mix well.
+Bring the mixture to a boil to start cooking the pasta.

-- Simmer the Pasta: Once boiling, reduce the heat to low.
-Cover the skillet and let it simmer for 12-15 minutes, stirring occasionally, until the macaroni is tender and most of the liquid is absorbed.
+- Simmer: Reduce heat to low, cover the skillet, and simmer for 12-15 minutes.
+Stir occasionally to prevent sticking until the macaroni is tender and most of the liquid is absorbed.

 - Incorporate Cheese: Remove the skillet from heat.
-Stir in 1 1/2 cups of shredded cheddar cheese until it melts and creates a creamy texture throughout the dish.
+Stir in 1 1/2 cups of shredded cheddar cheese until it melts evenly into a creamy texture.

-- Finish and Serve: Sprinkle the remaining 1/2 cup of cheddar cheese along with the grated Parmesan cheese evenly over the top.
-Cover the skillet and let it sit for 2-3 minutes so the cheese melts.
-Garnish with chopped fresh parsley if desired, then serve hot for a comforting meal.
+- Top with Additional Cheese and Melt: Sprinkle the remaining 1/2 cup cheddar cheese and Parmesan cheese evenly on top.
+Cover the skillet and let sit for 2-3 minutes to allow the cheese to melt fully.

 Notes

-- Stir occasionally during simmering to prevent macaroni from sticking to the skillet bottom.
+- Stir occasionally during simmering to prevent macaroni from sticking to the skillet.